P ≠ NP Proof

 the concept of Lz-language allows the

-insertion of previous knowledge about the form of the strings to be tested –
+insertion of previous knowledge about the form of the strings to be tested – when

-another machine – into
+machine – into

 traditional concept of language.